gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added infinite scroll to search results.
+The UI is a bit wonky.
+- Loading 100 results on each search (in two pages).
 - Can now emit events from the backend and listen to them in the frontend.
 - Context menu shows up but clicks are not received at the backend.
 - Remove punctuation from query before searching.
 Append `*` to the end of each word unless it is double-quoted.